Chat with us, powered by LiveChat

 6. Transamerica

-The Importance of Good Health In the Fishing Industry
+The Importance of Good Health In Commercial Fishing

-Suppose a commercial fisherman submits an application and is in poor health; their approval chances diminish depending on their specific medical conditions.
+When a commercial fisherman submits an application and is in poor health; their approval chances diminish depending on the specific medical conditions they have.
 This work demands physical strength, endurance, and the ability to react fast to danger.

-The number one category that dictates your premium is your assigned rate classification, otherwise known as a health class.
+The number one category that dictates your premium is your assigned rate classification, otherwise known as a healthyoung girl running on treadmill in front of window class.
 This refers to types you have probably already heard of, such as preferred best, preferred, standard plus, and so forth.

 If you fall below a standard rate class, you will be assigned a table rating such as rate table A through J or the number system of 1 through 10.